40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-SDN/README.md

 ## Requirements and limitations

-The ARM template deploy different resource and it is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.
+The ARM template deploys different resources and it is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

 - The template will deploy Standard F4s VMs for this architecture.
 Other VM instances are supported as well with a minimum of 4 NICs.
 A list can be found [here](https://docs.fortinet.com/document/fortigate/6.4.0/azure-cookbook/562841/instance-type-support)
 - Licenses for Fortigate